TodePond/TodePondDotCom/wikiblogarden/genocide/twitter/rules/readme.md

 # My twitter rules

-For the past 17 months, I've been following some strict rules with how I use twitter.
+For the past 17 months, I've been following some strict rules for how I use twitter.

 But first...